Consultants build confidence and leadership skills.

 Applicants should also be prepared to answer the following questions in 250 words or less:

-- If you could describe yourself in 3 words, what would they be?
+- If you could describe yourself in three words, what would they be?

-- If your friends could describe you in 3 words, what would they be?
+- If your friends could describe you in three words, what would they be?

 - What personal characteristics and skills will you bring to the LDC program?
-How will that benefit our chapters?
+How will that impact our chapters?

 - As a LDC, you will often be asked about your job.
 How would you describe KD and the consultant role to a stranger unfamiliar with sororities?

-- On some campuses, membership commitment is low because members have other priorities and/or aren’t engaged in KD.
+- On some campuses, members have many competing priorities.
 What strategies would you employ when working with a chapter to show that Kappa Delta is worth the commitment?

-- Tell us about a time when you have had to make an unpopular decision in order to make an ethical decision.
+- Tell us about a time when you have had to make an unpopular decision for an ethical reason.

-- Ritual is the basis of membership in Kappa Delta, but many of our members struggle to live our values.
+- Ritual is the basis of membership in Kappa Delta, and members are called to live our values.
 In what ways do you live Kappa Delta’s Ritual?